 Dr. Marsales married Mary (Sherman) Wilson in Thamesville on the 1st of December, 1879.
-Mrs. Marsales was born on the 8th of March in 1840 in Kent County.
-She was the daughter of David Sherman and the former Nancy “Ann” Coll.
-Her parents were farmers and she was the 6th of 9 children.
-Her siblings were; Lemuel, Sarah, Elsie, Jane, Elizabeth, William, Lomila and Priscilla.
+Mrs. Marsales was born in Thamesville on the 8th of March, 1840.
+She was the 6th of 9 children born to David Sherman and the former Nancy “Ann” Coll.
+Her parents were farmers and her siblings were; Lemuel, Sarah, Elsie, Jane (who died at the age of 14), Elizabeth, William, Lomila and Priscilla.
 Her mother died when she was 10 years old on the 2nd of November, 1850.
-Mrs. Marsales first married John Wickliffe Wilson, who was a school teacher in Mosa Twp (Middlesex County) and they had 2 daughters, Effie and Alberta.
+Prior to marrying Dr. Marsales, Mrs. Marsales was married to John Wickliffe Wilson, who was a school teacher in Mosa Twp (Middlesex County).
+They had 2 daughters, Effie and Alberta.
 Mr. Wilson was born in 1838 in Mosa Twp, the son of William Park Wilson and the former Elizabeth Huff.
 Mr. Wilson died in London, Ontario on the 19th of January, 1872.
 He was buried at the Sherman Cemetery near Thamesville.

 Dr. and Mrs. Marsales had a son named Charles Duge Marsales born to them on the 17th of November, 1881.
 Mrs. Marsales’ daughter Effie Wilson died of tuberculosis in Thamesville on the 26th of October, 1882.
 She was buried near her father, John Wilson at the Sherman Cemetery.
 Young Charles died on the 4th of March, 1883.
 He was also buried at the Sherman Cemetery.

-Following this heartache, it is believed that Dr. and Mrs. Marsales moved to Yazoo, Mississippi.
-Dr. Marsales died in September of 1884.
-Following the death of her second husband Mrs. Marsales moved back to Chatham.
+Following the death of Dr. Marsales, Mrs. Marsales moved back to Chatham.
 She married George Ford in Detroit on the 12th of November, 1884.
 They lived in Bay City, Michigan.
 Mr. Ford was a machinist and he had previously been married to Isabella and had 7 children.
-Mrs. Marsales/Ford’s daughter Alberta Wilson died in 1899 and she was buried at the Sherman Cemetery near her father, John Wilson.
+Mrs. Wilson-Ford’s daughter Alberta Wilson died in 1899 and she was buried at the Sherman Cemetery near her father, John Wilson.
 Mr. Ford died on the 27th of August, 1912.
 Mrs. Ford continued to live in Bay City until her death on the 29th of March, 1926.
 She was buried at the Sherman Cemetery near her parents.